 Circular route from the foot of the Dents de Lanfon to Pointe de Talamarche

-There are difficulties in two areas:
+There are challenging sections in two areas:

-Please read the practical information carefully.
+Please read the Practical Information carefully.

 Details